Key World Initiative Nutrition - Food systems

 • Opportunities for doctoral students to publish documents and create communication materials

-• A global exchange platform to facilitate discussion and document sharing
+• A global platform for facilitating discussion and document sharing

 • The opportunity to participate in international events